Thessaloniki–Bitola railway

 The railway from Thessaloniki to Bitola is a 219 km long railway line, that connects the port city Thessaloniki in Greece with Bitola in the Republic of North Macedonia, via Veroia, Edessa, Amyntaio and Florina.
 The line was opened in 1894 under the name "Société du Chemin de Fer ottoman Salonique-Monastir", when the area was part of the Ottoman Empire.
-The section between the international border and Bitola is not used anymore, and as of 2025 passenger services are restricted to the section between Thessaloniki and Florina.
-Makedonski Železnici also operates a daily service from Žabeni to Bitola and onwards to Skopje.
+The section between the international border and Bitola is not used anymore, and as of 2025 passenger services are restricted to the section between Thessaloniki and Florina. ŽRSM Transport also operates a daily service from Žabeni to Bitola and onwards to Skopje.
 The easternmost section of the line, Platy–Thessaloniki, is part of the important connection towards Athens and Northern Greece.

 Course

 The eastern terminus of the Thessaloniki–Bitola railway is the New Railway Station, Thessaloniki.
 Leaving the Athens–Thessaloniki mainline at Platy, it runs alongside the Aliakmon River, through Alexandreia and then passes through to Veroia, Naousa, and Skydra, before climbing to Edessa and then, along the northern shore of Lake Vegoritida, reaching Amyntaio.
 At Amyntaio the Kozani–Amyntaio railway branches off towards Kozani, serving Ptolemaida and the power stations of the national power company ΔΕΗ.
 The main line continues towards the city of Florina.
 At Neos Kafkasos, the international border is crossed, and after 219 km the city of Bitola in the Republic of North Macedonia is reached.
 This short international connection is now disused, with all international traffic being routed via Idomeni and Gevgelija.